-And here let me add that as Evangelical Churchmen have no cause to be ashamed of their distinctive doctrinal views, so also they have no cause to be ashamed of their distinctive plans of Church work.
-Which of these plans has not been borrowed by other "schools of thought" in the last thirty-five years, and too often borrowed without the slightest acknowledgment?- Who first employed laymen in Christ's work, in the face of a torrent of obloguy?
-The Evangelical body!-Who first called women forward and gave them an office and position among Church workers, though not a uniform?
+I will close this paper with one bold assertion.
+I commend it to the attention of all who want to know the real claim of the Evangelical School to respect.
+I assert, then, that as Evangelical Churchmen have no cause to be ashamed of their distinctive doctrinal views, so also they have no cause to be ashamed of their distinctive plans of Church work.
+Which of these plans has not been borrowed by other "schools of thought" in the last thirty-five years, and too often borrowed without the slightest acknowledgment?-Who first employed laymen in Christ's work, in the face of a torrent of obloquy?
+The Evangelical body!-Who first called women forward, and gave them an office and position among Church workers, though not a uniform?
 The Evangelical body!-Who first revived a due reverence for the Lord's Supper, and first crowded communion rails with devout communicants?
 The Evangelical body!
-It would be hard to name any church at this day, where there are so many regular communicants, as there were at Grimshaw's church at Haworth, a hundred years ago, or at St. John's, Bedford Row, within the present century.-Who first introduced hearty and congregational singing?
+It would be hard to name any church at this day, where there are so many regular communicants, as there were at Grimshaw's Church at Haworth, a hundred years ago, or at St. John's, Bedford Row, within the present century.-Who first introduced hearty and congregational singing?
 The Evangelical body!
-Charles Wesley, and Toplady, and John Newton composed hymns which myriads sang long before the compilers of "Hymns Ancient and Modern" were born.- Who first commenced special short services for the working classes?
+Charles Wesley, and Toplady, and John Newton composed hymns which myriads sang, long before the compilers of "Hymns Ancient and Modern" were born.-Who first commenced special short services for the working classes?
 The Evangelical body!
 Exeter Hall was opened on Sunday evenings before Westminster Abbey or St. Paul's.-Who first attempted what are now called "mission" services?
 The Evangelical body!
-Twenty-five years ago they had preaching for six nights in succession at Birmingham, Ipswich, and Islington parish churches.-Who first tried prayer-meetings and short services in unconsecrated places, and were denounced as fanatical and disorderly for holding them?
-The Evangelical body!- Do I ask these questions in a taunting, boastful spirit?
+Thirty-five years ago they had preaching for six nights in succession at Birmingham, Ipswich, and Islington parish Churches,-Who first tried prayer-meetings and short services in unconsecrated places, and were denounced as fanatical and disorderly for holding them?
+The Evangelical body!-Do I ask these questions in a taunting, boastful spirit?
 God forbid I should do so.
 I think I know and see the many weaknesses and defects of the Evangelical body as clearly as any one, and am always ready to acknowledge them.
 As a Bishop, I hold out my hand to every loyal Churchman, and am ready to welcome him and work with him, to whatever "school" he may belong.
 I honour a zealous, honest, loyal, working Churchman whenever I see him, though he may not work exactly on what I think the best lines.
-All I say is, that Evangelical Churchmen have no more cause to be ashamed of their plans of working than they have of their doctrinal views, and I am heartily glad that those old plans are at last so much appreciated by all zealous English Christians.
+All I say is, that Evangelical Churchmen have no more cause to be ashamed of their plans of working, than they have of their doctrinal views.
+Their modes of working, as well as their principles, will bear any amount of fair investigation.